JonAmparo/react-commercejs/README.md

 **a) Add markup to display the name of our product!**

-Inside of our `src/App.js` file, let's add some code to display our store data to the client-side of our application.
+Inside of our `src/App.js` file, let's add some code to display our data to our application.

+- Go to your `src/App.js` file
+- Remove `return <section className='product-list'></section>`
+- Copy the code below and paste it where you just removed code

 **src/App.js**
 (Line 19)